adamritter/TinyRecursiveModels/README.md

 This is a modified codebase of the TRM model (https://github.com/SamsungSAILMontreal/TinyRecursiveModels).
 It improves the test result on Sudoku Extreme task from 87% to 96% by dynamically stopping evaluation and using at most 1024 steps instead of exactly 16 steps at evaluation.

+The differences compared to TRM are documented in IMPROVEMENTS.md

 It can use the same model that was trained with the original TRM code base using